leoisl/gemma0.93b/README.txt

 The static portable binary is already available here: https://github.com/leoisl/gemma0.93b/raw/master/gemma.0.93b

-To build the static portable binary, do bash build_portable_gemma.sh , and executable named gemma.0.93b will be produced
+If you want to rebuild the static portable binary, do bash build_portable_gemma.sh , and an executable named gemma.0.93b will be produced.

 ---- README FROM https://github.com/danny-wilson/gemma0.93b ----
 This is a modification of version 0.93 of GEMMA, by Xiang Zhou and Matthew Stephens, for use with bugwas.
 The original README follows.